A generic transformation is invertible: Proof: Density

 as follows.
-Divide the interval $I_1$ into subintervals $I_{1k}$ of length $a_{1k}$, $k\in\{1,\ldots, 2^n\}$, which we count from left to right.
-Define $T$ so that it leaves the first subinterval $I_{11}$ as it is, shifts the second subinterval $I_{12}$ to the beginning of $I_2$, etc. Analogously define $T$ on $I_2$ shifting the subinterval $I_{21}$ of length $a_{21}$ to the beginning of the not yet covered part of $I_1$ (intersecting the covered part in one end point), shifting the subinterval of length $a_{22}$ to the left of the not yet covered part of $I_2$ etc. In this way, for every $n$ we obtain an invertible measure-preserving transformation $T_n$ on $L^2[0,1]$ satisfying \eqref{eq:T=P}.
+Divide the interval $I_1$ into subintervals $I_{j,1}$ of length $a_{j1}$, $j\in\{1,\ldots, 2^n\}$, which we count from left to right.
+Define $T$ so that it leaves the first subinterval $I_{11}$ as it is, shifts the second subinterval $I_{2,1}$ to the beginning of $I_2$, etc. Analogously define $T$ on $I_2$ shifting the subinterval $I_{1,2}$ of length $a_{12}$ to the beginning of the not yet covered part of $I_1$ (intersecting the covered part in one end point), shifting the subinterval of length $a_{22}$ to the left of the not yet covered part of $I_2$ etc. In this way, for every $n$ we obtain an invertible measure-preserving transformation $T_n$ on $[0,1]$ satisfying \eqref{eq:T=P} by

 Note that by \eqref{eq:T=P} and linearity $\la T f,g\ra =\la Pf,g\ra$ holds for all $f,g$ being linear combinations of dyadic functions of degree $\leq n$.
 Since the linear span of dyadic functions is dense in $L^2[0,1]$, the sequence $(T_n)$ approximates $P$ weakly. \end{proof}